Anisha7366/WiDS-5.0-midterm/README.md

 # WiDS-5.0-midterm
 # Monte Carlo Simulations

-This covers the midterm submission for the WiDS project: "From calculating area to Gambling in BlackJack", spanning over the course of 2 weeks.
+This covers the midterm submission for the WiDS project, Monte Carlo Simulations: "From calculating area to Gambling in BlackJack", spanning over the course of 2 weeks.

 # WEEK 1: